Skip to main content

 1. Is IC Markets regulated by ASIC?

-Yes, the parent group is regulated by ASIC, while New Zealand clients trade under the Seychelles FSA entity.
+Yes, the parent group is regulated by ASIC, while Kiwi clients trade under the Seychelles FSA entity.

 The minimum deposit is $200 (approximately NZD 320).